 The Missing Link Ultimate Hip & Joint Dog Supplement is a non-prescription joint support supplement that has received thousands of positive feedbacks on various websites.
-Arthritis, osteoporosis, hip and elbow dysplasias are all a concern for senior dogs.
+Arthritis, osteoporosis, hip and elbow dysplasias are all concerns for senior dogs.

 There are two ways to deal with such joint pain and muscle stiffness: